Create contingency tables

 A contingency table is an efficient way to summarize the relation (or correspondence) between two categorical variables V1 and V2.
 It has the following structure:

 where n(i,j) is the frequency of observations that show both characteristic i for variable V1, and characteristic j for variable V2.

 From two or more qualitative variables, XLSTAT enables you to create instantly contingency tables summarizing the structure of the dataset.
-Some tests are available to describe the distribution within the contingency table.
+The data should be selecting in the general tab of the tool using the below fields: